ezhomelabs/comfyui-was-node-suite/README.md

 ### A node suite for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) with many new nodes, such as image processing, text processing, and more.

 #### [Share Workflows](https://github.com/WASasquatch/was-node-suite-comfyui/wiki/Workflow-Examples) to the workflows wiki.
 Preferably embedded PNGs with workflows, but JSON is OK too.
-[You can use this tool to add a workflow to a PNG file easily](https://colab.research.google.com/drive/1hQMjNUdhMQ3rw1Wcm3_umvmOMeS_K4s8?usp=sharing).
 #### Consider [donating to the project](https://paypal.me/ThompsonJordan?country.x=US&locale.x=en_US) to help it's continued development.

 # Important Updates

-- **12/15/2023** WAS-NS is not under active development.
-I do not have the time and have other obligations.
-Feel free to fork and continue the project.
-I will approve appropriate and beneficial PRs.
+- **[Updated 27/11/2025]** This repository continues active development as a maintained fork.
+Issues and pull requests are welcome.
 - **[Updated 10/8/2023]** BLIP is now a shipped module of WAS-NS and no longer requires the BLIP Repo
  - **[Updated 5/29/2023]** `ASCII` **is deprecated**.
 The new preferred method of text node output is `STRING`.
 This is a change from `ASCII` so that it is more clear what data is being passed.
    - The `was_suite_config.json` will automatically set `use_legacy_ascii_text` to `false`.